 Tropic of Capricorn:

-That meant we’d need a new set of scenarios along with a new narrative to tie them together.
-With the basic story already sketched out in the Second Great War setting book, it just took some fleshing out into scenario form, which I find a lot easier than designing them from scratch.
+With the basic story already sketched out in the Second Great War setting book, I proceeded to flesh out the story into scenario form.
 Fascist Argentina, aligned with Italy, attacks a Brazilian fleet training exercise to start the war in South American waters.
 The Brazilians, economically aligned with the Central Powers but not formally allied, then must fend off an Argentine campaign against merchant shipping all along their lengthy coastline as well as terror bombardments of coastal cities.
 The Brazilians strike back, attempting to interrupt the flow of Argentine convoys of meat and grain to Italy and France.
 Argentina has speed; Brazil has firepower and a pair of very capable airships.

 Once Britain joins the Second Great War their Chilean clients enter on the side of the hated Argentines amid a great deal of inter-allied friction.
 Eventually the British themselves take a hand, intervening with a task force of three aircraft carriers – a new, innovative weapons system in which the Royal Navy has taken the lead among world navies.

 Like the setting book, the story wraps up with the end of 1941, just before a large German squadron arrives to reinforce the Brazilians.
-Which means there will be more to this story.
+That part of the story picks up in the expansion book Tropical Storm.

 Tropic of Capricorn has a brand-new set of playing pieces, die-cut and silky smooth.
 There are 100 double-sized “long” ship pieces (38 Argentine, 38 Brazilian, 12 Chilean, 12 British), and 80 standard-sized ones (markers, transports, aircraft).
-I struggled with the exact mix for a while; the game had to stand alone without Cone of Fire, but I was trying to squeeze in the “historical” versions of some of the ships.
+I struggled with the exact mix for a while, trying to squeeze in the “historical” versions of some of the ships.
 Eventually I ditched those: every ship in this game gets used in this game.

 Argentina’s Italian-influenced Armada is built around five battleships: three heavily-modernized older ships, and two new Italian-designed units of the Vittorio Veneto class (I used one of the proposed “export” designs for these ships, with a different arrangement of six-inch guns than the Italian ships and torpedo tubes).
 They also have a pair of Italian-designed battle cruisers, the 1929 design proposed for the Regia Marina but never actually built, and two of the Ansaldo export design for a fast “pocket battleship” armed with 10-inch guns.